How to Signal a Crane Operator Using Crane Hand Signals

 Stop Crane Hand Signal - The signal person will extend one arm horizontally with the palm down and swing it back and forth from the body to fully extended.
 This will tell the operator to stop or pause an action.

-Stop Hand Signal For Crane Operator
+Stop Crane Hand Signal For Crane Operator

 Dog Everything Hand Signal - Clasp both hands and place them at waist level.
 This will tell the operator to stop all actions and movements.